olilanz/RooCode-Local-Evaluation/README.md

 As Ollama lets you freely define your preferred context size, there is a temptation to just crank that number up to fill up the VRAM.
 Unfortunately, not all models work reliably with large context sizes.
 If the model itself was trained with a smaller context size, results can be arbitrary when running the inference tasks with a significantly larger context size.
 The cpntext size that you configure your model with in Ollama needs to consider the model's original training size.

-When exceeding the trained context size by a factor larger than 1.5 to 2.0, results may start to degrade again.
-And a high parameter model starts producing poor reults.
+When exceeding the trained context size by a factor larger than 1.5 to 2.0 (depends on the particular model), results may start to degrade again, and a even a high parameter model starts producing poor reults.
 Things then become notably more inconsistent, and LLM and Roo Code start having a heard time to make progress together.
 Again like the old couple from before.

 ### How to identify the trained context size?